FynnEnder0/n8n-suprabase-setup/README.md

 - ✅ Easy to add new services
 - ✅ Clear separation of concerns
 - ✅ Simplified maintenance
-- ✅ Works with Hostinger's Git deployment
+- ✅ Automatic SSL with Traefik

 **How It Works:**
 - All services communicate via `shared-network` (created by postgres compose)
+- Traefik provides automatic HTTPS with Let's Encrypt
 - Main `docker-compose.yml` uses Docker Compose's `include` directive
 - Each module can be managed individually or as a whole